 Cuboree is a big event, often attracting around 1000 attendees.
-It’s held at Maryborough Showgrounds and Equestrian Centre on the Fraser Coast, which was chosen for its facilities, size and security.
-The location is a secure fully fenced campsite with 24 hour security to ensure the welfare of all attendees.
+It’s held at Rocky Creek Scout Grounds, Landsborough just north of the Glasshouse Mountains, which was chosen for its facilities, size and security.
+The location is a fenced campsite with 24 hour security to ensure the welfare of all attendees.

 ACTIVITIES and CATERING

 The event is jam-packed with activities and Cub Scouts will be kept busy from sunrise to sunset and evening activities.
 Which may sound exhausting, but it ensures that even the worst sleeper gets a good night sleep.

 Everything at Cuboree is based around the central theme and the activities are no exception.
 Each day the Cub Scouts will head to a different set of bases where experienced activity leaders will take them through a series of activities.

 We engage professional caterers to feed the masses to ensure everyone gets well fed.
 It’s quite an operation to get everyone fed and the kitchen operates non-stop all day.
 We cater for special diets, please check out our special diets page for more information.

 We have a very well developed welfare team that is onsite to assist with everything from first aid to home-sickness and everything in between.